sait-wbdv/winter-2024/src/lib/content/assessments/cpnt-262/assignment-3.md

   - Course title;
   - Assignment name;
   - Author name;
-  - A link to the Netlify site;
+  - A link to the live site;
   - **(new)** Search research notes:
     - for 1-3 things that you needed to look up, document and optimize your search
     - [Use this document as a guide](https://gist.github.com/lilyx13/4a2f49d1cdb29cfc624ef22c6ccedafe)